Part 1: An elf and a catgirl named Trisha

 "Who are these guys anyway?"
 Rilliana asked casually while fiddling with her necklace.

 "Faluden.
 He's been a thorn in my flesh for some time.
-You could say he's part of the nobility of Baldur's Gate, but he is more of an underworld boss.
+You could say he's part of the nobility of Leon's Keep, but he is more of an underworld boss.
 Our paths crossed recently, and he has wanted me on his team ever since.
 However, I didn't want to.
 I just can't stand this guy.
 And well last time I might have taken a few things and I guess he wants his stuff back now … Sorry you got involved by the way."

 "Mhmmm."
 Rilliana listened with half an ear while she fumbled a metal pin out of her necklace with which she now tried to open the lock to the cage.
 "Nothing works today," Rilliana muttered as she continued to poke unsuccessfully at the lock.